CSCI-442-Mines/CSCI-442-Mines.github.io/src/student-environment.md

 ## Common Issues

-### VS Code Takes a Very Long Time to Build the Dev Container
+### VS Code Takes a Very Long Time to Build the Dev Container/Fails to Build the Dev Container

-- Symptom: building the dev container takes a very long time (e.g.: 20+ minutes).
+- Symptom: building the dev container takes a very long time (e.g.: 20+ minutes) or VS Code fails to build the dev container with an error message related to Docker.
-- Solution: this can happen if you have a slow internet connection or computer.
+- Solution: this can happen if you have a slow/dysfunctional internet connection or computer.
 To workaround this, we provide a pre-built dev container image (`ghcr.io/csci-442-mines/student-env`).
-To use it, edit the `.devcontainer/devcontainer.json` like so:
+To use it, edit the `.devcontainer/devcontainer.json` like
+  so:

   ```diff
   // Use the prebuilt image (Mutually exclusive with "build"!):